hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 drwxrwxrwx  1 pi   pi    163840 Jul 26 01:21 SciFi
 ```

-We'll serve this merged folder view up via `SAMBA` and miniDLNA
+We'll serve up this merged folder view up via `SAMBA` and miniDLNA,
-so that devices not need to know which disk it's on.
+so that devices need not know which disk things are on.